Audit and Formal Verification Services⚓

 OCamlPro has great expertise in formal verification:

-Several members of the team have a PhD in Computer Sciences in the field of program verification;
+More than half of our teams hold a PhD in Computer Sciences in the field of formal method and program verification;

 OCamlPro maintains Alt-Ergo, an automatic theorem prover used in program verification to prove the formulas extracted from the program formalisation;

-OCamlPro is an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;
+OCamlPro was an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;

 Auditing code is the first stage of formal verification.